papayalabs/selectra-ror-test-api/README.md

 Remember to run:

-# rake db:seed to populate users
+# Rake db:seed to populate users

 To Authenticate add HEADER: